alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ### About The Company

-- **Company:** Cyclistic - fictional Chicago **bike share** company
+- **Company –** Cyclistic - fictional Chicago **bike share** company
-- **Offering:** single-ride passes, full-day passes, annual memberships
+- **Offering –** single-ride passes, full-day passes, annual memberships
-- **Fleet:** 5,824 bikes across 692 stations
+- **Fleet –** 5,824 bikes across 692 stations

 ### Scenario

-- **Profitability Assessment:** finance analysts found that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
+- **Profitability Assessment –** finance analysts found that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
-- **Marketing History:** general awareness, appealing to broad consumer segments
+- **Marketing History –** general awareness, appealing to broad consumer segments
-- **Hypothesis:** converting casual riders into annual members would help drive future growth
+- **Hypothesis –** converting casual riders into annual members would help drive future growth

 ### Scenario

-**Profitability Assessment** -

-Finance analysts found that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).
+**Profitability Assessment –** Finance analysts found that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).

-**Hypothesis** -

-Lily Moreno (Director of Marketing) believes there's opportunity to convert casual riders into members thanks to their awareness of Cyclistic's convenience and accessibility.
+**Hypothesis –** Lily Moreno (Director of Marketing) believes there's opportunity to convert casual riders into members thanks to their awareness of Cyclistic's convenience and accessibility.
 She believes a marketing campaign aimed at converting casual riders into annual members would help drive future growth.

 ---